 Step 3: Change One Thing at a Time

 Once you have a plan, it’s time to start implementing it.
 While you may feel drawn to the idea of changing everything all at once, try to take things slower.
 After you take out the natural changes, like giving up an activity that nobody likes or needs, take on the more prominent changes one at a time.

 For example, maybe preparing dinner every day is too much for one person.
 Give the rest of the family one day to figure out dinner and have a leftover day once per week.
 These changes give you some relief, but don’t shake things up too quickly.

 Sometimes, reducing the pressure in your family life is too much to take on by yourself.
-There’s no shame in asking for professional help.
+Seeking out professional help is always an option.
 The therapists at LifeStance Health can help your family go through these steps and develop positive coping mechanisms for the stress you cannot eliminate.
 Contact us today to get started on this path.